 But you read right.
 “Was”.
 Unfortunately, Chet died at the young age of 55, after fighting a long and hard battle with leukemia.

 His daughter took over the business at only 24 years old – but is mastering the challenge.

-Here are the 3 main things I’m taking away from the book’s summary on Blinkist:
+Here are the 3 main things I’m taking away from the summary of The Ultimate Sales Machine on Blinkist: